sergegithub22/portfolio/README.md

 # My portfolio
 My portfolio.
 This site is responsive.\
-Layout bilded on flex and grid.
+Layout built on flex and grid.
 ### Used:
  - HTML
  - CSS